MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## June

+### 15 - Number Sort
+Given a string of numbers separated by commas, return an array of the numbers sorted from smallest to largest.

 ### 14 -  Credit Card Validator
 Given a string of digits for a credit card number, determine if it's a valid card number using the following method:
 - Starting from the second-to-last digit, double every other digit moving left.